Xblock.utils#

 isinstance(self.runtime.get_block(child_usage_id), SomeXBlockClassOrMixin)

-On runtimes such as those in edx-platform, child_isinstance
+On runtimes such as those in edx-platform, child_isinstance is

 orders of magnitude faster.